PhatOi/hospital_management/README.md

 - ###  Admin Users Can
 1. Manage Healthcare Staff (Add, Update, and Delete)
 2. Manage Patient (Add, Update, and Delete)
-3. Manage Facilities (Add, Update, and Delete)
+3. Manage Facilities Medicine and Medical Equipment (Add, Update, and Delete)
 4. View All Information about Patient, Healthcare Staff
 5. Divide Work for Healthcare Staff
-6. View Chart Analysis about Patient Recovery Progress, Facility Level Use, and Patient Satisfaction Level
+6. View Overall Chart Analysis about hospital
-    - Patient Recovery Progress: Percentage chart
-    - Facility Level Use: Bar chart about number of each medicine used and number of times equipment used
-    - Patient Satisfaction Level: Percentage chart
-8. Review and Reply Patient/Healthcare Staff Feedback
+7. Review and Reply Patient/Healthcare Staff Feedback
 - ###  Healthcare Staff Can
-1. Add/Update their Personal Information
+1. Update their Personal Information
 2. See all about their Patient and Work Duty
 3. Add/Update Patient Personal Information
 4. Add/Update Patient Medical History
 5. Add/Update Patient Test Result
-6. Evaluate Patient Progress
-7. View Patient Treatment Schedule
+6. View Patient Treatment Schedule
-8. View Available Facility
+7. View Available Facility
-9. Send Feedback to admin
+8. Send Feedback to admin
+9. Review and Reply Patient
 - ### Patient Can
-1. Add/Update their Personal Information
+1. Update their Personal Information
 2. View Medical History
 3. View Test Result
 4. View Treatment Schedule
-5. View Healthcare Staff Evaluation
-6. Send Feedback about their satisfaction to admin
+5. Send Feedback about their satisfaction/feedback to admin and staff

 ## How to Install and Edit this project?